Things to Do in the Artsy Town of Sebastopol

 Photo courtesy of Unsplash | Ryan Arnst

-While wine is a given, Sonoma County, and especially Sebastopol, is known for its Gravenstein apples—an apple so perfect that Luther Burbank said, “It has often been said that if the Gravenstein could be had throughout the year, no other apple need be grown.”
+While wine is a given, Sonoma County, and especially Sebastopol, is known for its Gravenstein apples.
 Many of the orchards in Sonoma pivoted to vineyards, but there are still a few left, and even better: some have become an attraction worthy of a day-trip for city folk looking to pick their own apples.
-If you want to partake in this quintessential autumn activity, Apple-A-Day Ratzlaff Ranch’s “U-Pick” season is usually September through early December.
-Bring a picnic and buy some fresh cider to enjoy at one of their tables, and be sure to get some apple bread to take home.
+If you want to partake in this quintessential autumn activity, Apple-A-Day at Ratzlaff Ranch offers “U-Pick” each fall, where you can enjoy some fresh air and gather apples to take home.

 Patrick Amiot